christoffermattssonlangseth/oligo-mtDSB/README.md

 3. 📊 **Differentially expressed genes (DEGs)** identified across both **condition** and **time**.

 ## Preliminary findings:🧬 Mitochondrial DNA Damage and Oligodendrocyte Stress Programs
+## 🧬 Preliminary findings: Mitochondrial DNA Damage and Oligodendrocyte Stress Programs

-In this project, we investigate how mitochondrial DNA double-strand breaks (mtDSBs) affect oligodendrocytes (OLs) and the surrounding microenvironment.
-Our analysis reveals that OLs exposed to mtDNA damage do not simply die, but instead activate a **coordinated multi-pathway stress response**:
+In this project, we investigate how mitochondrial DNA double-strand breaks (mtDSBs) affect oligodendrocytes (OLs) and their surrounding microenvironment.
+Our analysis reveals that OLs exposed to mtDNA damage do not simply undergo cell death but instead activate a **coordinated multi-pathway stress and communication program**, combining cell-intrinsic adaptation with extracellular signaling.

+### 🔍 Core stress modules identified

-- 🔥 **Oxidative stress defenses** — *Mt2, Gstp1, Sqstm1* and antioxidant transcriptional control (*Nfe2l1*).
+- 🔥 **Oxidative stress defenses** — Induction of *Mt2*, *Gstp1*, *Sqstm1*, and transcriptional control via *Nfe2l1*, reflecting activation of antioxidant and proteostasis mechanisms.
-- ⚡ **Mitochondrial and ER stress signaling** — integrated stress response (ISR) and unfolded protein response (UPRmt) (*Atf4, Jun, Hspa5, Hspd1, Hspa9*).
+- ⚡ **Mitochondrial and ER stress signaling** — Hallmarks of the integrated stress response (ISR) and mitochondrial unfolded protein response (UPRmt), with activation of *Atf4*, *Jun*, *Atf5*, *Hspa5*, *Hspd1*, and *Hspa9*.
+- 🧩 **Mitokine-like secretome** — Upregulation of secreted stress mediators *Gdf15*, *Adm*, *Cst7*, *Igfbp3*, and *Serpina3n*, indicating that stressed OLs release paracrine signals capable of influencing neighboring glia and immune cells.
-- 🛡️ **Antigen presentation pathways** — upregulation of MHC-I molecules (*B2m, H2-D1, H2-K1*) and antigen processing enzymes (*Ctss*), suggesting stressed OLs become visible to the immune system.
+- 🛡️ **Antigen presentation and immune visibility** — Upregulation of *B2m*, *H2-D1*, *H2-K1*, and *Ctss*, suggesting that metabolically stressed OLs may become visible to the adaptive immune system.
-- 🚚 **Transport and myelin support disruption** — altered kinesin/dynein motors (*Kif5a, Kif5b, Dync1li1*) and adhesion molecules (*Itgb1, Mpzl1*).
+- 🚚 **Transport and myelin support disruption** — Altered kinesin/dynein motors (*Kif5a*, *Kif5b*, *Dync1li1*) and adhesion molecules (*Itgb1*, *Mpzl1*) indicate structural and metabolic remodeling of the myelin unit.
-- 🌟 **Reactivity and glial crosstalk** — induction of *Ndrg2*, *Gfap*, and calcium-binding proteins (*S100a1, Calb2*).
+- 🌟 **Reactivity and glial crosstalk** — Increased *Ndrg2*, *Gfap*, and calcium-binding proteins (*S100a1*, *Calb2*) highlight astrocyte-like reactivity within the OL lineage.
-- 📣 **Inflammatory mediators** — *Nmu* (neuromedin U) and *Ccl3*, pointing to signaling that may recruit and activate immune cells.
+- 📣 **Inflammatory mediators** — Elevated *Nmu* (neuromedin U) and *Ccl3* point to recruitment and activation of immune cells.

-**✨ Overall, these findings show that mitochondrial genome instability in oligodendrocytes drives a “stressed but not dead” phenotype**, characterized by oxidative stress, antigen presentation, and glial–immune interactions.
-This creates a permissive environment for **immune activation and tissue remodeling**, providing a mechanistic link to multiple sclerosis (MS)-like pathology.
+**✨ Overall, these findings show that mitochondrial genome instability in oligodendrocytes drives a “stressed-but-not-dead” phenotype**, characterized by oxidative stress, integrated stress signaling, antigen presentation, and secretion of mitokine-like factors.
+This creates a permissive environment for **immune activation and tissue remodeling**, providing a mechanistic link to multiple sclerosis (MS)–like pathology.

+### Differential gene expression reveals cell type–specific changes in integrated stress response, cytokine and inflammatory signaling, and metabolic/mitochondrial reprogramming

+Mitochondrial DNA double-strand breaks (mtDSBs) in oligodendrocytes trigger a coordinated, cell type–specific transcriptional reprogramming across the CNS.
+Differential gene expression analysis revealed broad activation of the **integrated stress response (ISR)**, **cytokine and inflammatory signaling**, and **metabolic/mitochondrial remodeling**.
+Mature oligodendrocytes and microglia exhibited the strongest responses, characterized by upregulation of *Atf5*, *Trib3*, *Cdkn1a*, *Cst7*, *Cd40*, and *Gdf15*, reflecting a transition from mitochondrial stress adaptation to chronic immune activation.
+Astrocytes showed region-dependent engagement, with olfactory astrocytes mirroring the oligodendrocyte ISR signature, while telencephalic astrocytes and OPCs displayed more constrained transcriptional shifts.

+At later stages, oligodendrocytes developed a **mitokine-like secretome**, prominently featuring *Gdf15*, *Adm*, *Cst7*, and *Serpina3n*, suggesting active communication of mitochondrial distress to neighboring glia.
+This paracrine signaling likely underlies the widespread inflammatory and metabolic reprogramming observed in astrocytes and microglia, linking oligodendrocyte mitochondrial dysfunction to non–cell-autonomous glial activation and CNS remodeling. 📖 **Read more:** [Detailed on DGE analysis](results/preliminary-results/2-agexcondition-glia.md)

+---

 ## 🧠 Region-independent effects (Oligodendrocytes)